gcassarino/esp8266-Philips-RC6-tv-remote/README.md

 |:--:|
 | *Philips TV remote using Jquery/Jquery Mobile (loaded from external website, needs a connection)* |

-The full version mimics the same look and functionalities of the real TV remote.
+The full version mimics the same look and functionalities of the real TV remote (plus the macros at the bottom).

 | ![Philips TV remote light](https://github.com/gcassarino/esp8266-Philips-RC6-tv-remote-resources/blob/master/Philips-TV-Remote-light.png) |
 |:--:|